superdurable/iwf/docs/WorkflowState.md

 * `AnyCommandCompleted` -- Wait for any of the commands to be completed.
 * `AnyCommandCombinationCompleted` -- Wait for any combination of the commands in a specified list to be completed.

-### InternalChannel: async message queue
+### SignalChannel & InternalChannel: async message queue

-iWF provides message queue called `InternalChannel`.
-User can just declare it in the workflow code without any management at all.
+iWF provides message queue called `InternalChannel` & `SignalChannel`.
+User can just declare it in the workflow code without any management at all (you don't need to create or delete it, it just exists as you declaring it like a data attribute).

-A message sent to the InternalChannel is persisted on server side, delivered to any WorkflowState that is waiting for it with `waitUntil`.
+A message sent to the InternalChannel/SignalChannel is persisted on server side, delivered to any WorkflowState that is waiting for it with `waitUntil`.

+Both channels are FIFO queues.

+The channels/queues can receive messages whenever you send to them, even there is no state waiting for messages (async).

+### InternalChannel

 Message can be sent to an InternalChannel by a WorkflowState or RPC.